benji300/joplin-commands/README.md

 ## Installation

+- Download the latest released JPL package (`com.benji300.joplin.commands.jpl`) from [here](https://github.com/benji300/joplin-commands/releases)
 - Open Joplin
-- Open the user profile directory via `Help > Open profile directory`
-- Download the latest [released](https://github.com/benji300/joplin-note-ext/releases) ZIP-archive to the `plugins` subfolder of the previously opened user profile directory
-  - Create the `plugins` folder before if not exist
-- Extract the archive into this folder
+- Navigate to `Tools > Options > Plugins`
+- Click `Install plugin` and select the previously downloaded `jpl` file
+- Confirm selection
 - Restart Joplin to enable the plugin

 ## Uninstallation

 - Open Joplin
+- Navigate to `Tools > Options > Plugins`
+- Search for the `Command Extension` plugin
-- Open the user profile directory via `Help > Open profile directory`
+- Click `Delete` to remove the plugin from the user profile directory
-- Navigate into the `plugins` subfolder
-- Search for the folder named `joplin-note-ext-x.x.x` and delete it completely
-  - Where `x.x.x` is the installed version of the plugin
+  - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin

 ## Feedback

-If you need help or found a bug, open an issue on [GitHub](https://github.com/benji300/joplin-note-ext/issues).
+If you need help or found a bug, open an issue on [GitHub](https://github.com/benji300/joplin-commands/issues).

 ## Development